wp-plugins/woocommerce-menu-bar-cart/readme.txt

 Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
 (Can also be done via the WordPress.org plugin directory)

 Once the plugin is activated navigate to WooCommerce > Menu Cart Setup.
-Insert the name of the menu (all lowercase) that will display the cart, and select your options.
+Select your options, save and you're ready to go.
 It's that easy!

 == Screenshots ==